The University of New England | UNE Online

 UNE Online Students

-65% of UNE Online alumni reported working in the non-profit or public sectors.
-We recognize that our students want to be a positive force for their communities, which is why we offer personalized support to help students through their hands-on field work, internship, or practicum.
+In a survey, the majority of our students shared that their top reason for pursuing a graduate education was career advancement or a career change.
+We recognize and incorporate this goal at every step of their academic journey: our curricula give students high-quality educations, and our career services help ensure that our graduates can realize a greater return on their educational investment.
 Plus, as the U.S. Bureau of Labor Statistics projects that employment in community and social services will grow 14% by 2026 (above the average job growth prediction of 5–9%), our students are primed to fulfill marketplace needs.
-Learn more about the graduate programs that can help you make a career in making a difference.
+Learn more about the graduate programs that can fulfill your career goals today.

 The University of New England is regionally accredited by the New England Commission on Higher Education (NECHE), which was formerly known as the Commission on Institutions of Higher Education of NEASC.
 In the United States, accreditation is a major way that the public knows that an institution or program provides a high quality education.